tawi1/DotsTrafficCity/docs/source/commonTestScenes.rst

 	.. image:: /images/testscenes/common/propstestscene2.png

 #.
-In the :ref:`culled state <cullPointStates>`, the props return to their original state:
+In the :ref:`culling state <cullPointStates>`, the props return to their original state:

 	.. image:: /images/testscenes/common/propstestscene3.png